maxobaxo/lazy-loading-demo/README.md

 ### Technical Dependencies

 - Local development machine must have recent versions of node & npm installed.
+- The project was built using node v15.4.0 & npm v7.0.15, but those versions are not necessarily required to spin up the project locally.

 ### Initialize Local Development Environment